-Istanbul has always been very intriguing to me as this beautiful city straddles over two continents, one part in Europe and the other part in Asia, which is divided by the Bosphorus Strait.
+Istanbul is a beautiful and very intriguing city located in Eastern Europe.
+The city straddles over two continents – one part in Europe, the other part in Asia, and is divided by the Bosphorus Strait.

-The Old City reflects influences of ancient empires and many historic sites can be discovered in the Sultanahmet district such as the Roman-era Hippodrome, Egyptian obelisks and the iconic Hagia Sophia 6th-century dome.
+The Old City reflects the influences of ancient empires and many historic sites can be discovered in the Sultanahmet district such as the Roman-era Hippodrome, Egyptian obelisks, and the iconic Hagia Sophia 6th-century dome.

-There are countless things to do in Istanbul so I have narrowed it down to 5 absolute must-see locations to add to your Istanbul itinerary.
+There are countless things to do in Istanbul so I have narrowed it down to 10 absolute must-see locations and attractions to add to your Istanbul itinerary.

-Istanbul is a major city in Turkey which is located in South-Eastern Europe.
+Istanbul is a major city in Turkey that is located in Southeastern Europe.
 The population of Istanbul is 15 million.

 There are many ways of reaching Istanbul, though the most common means is by plane or train.

-Istanbul International Airport is very well connected with daily flights from inside of Europe and also international arrivals from Asia and the Middle East.
-I always use SkyScanner to search and book all of my flights as they generally have the cheapest rates.
+Istanbul International Airport is very well connected with daily flights from inside Europe and also international arrivals from Asia and the Middle East.
+I always use Skyscanner to search and book all of my flights as they generally have the cheapest rates.

-Arriving in Istanbul by train is the next best option of reaching this beautiful city in Turkey.
-Daily trains operate in and out of Halkali Station, connecting Istanbul from other major cities in Eastern Europe such as Bulgaria, Romania and Hungary to name a few.
+Arriving in Istanbul by train is the next best option for reaching this beautiful city in Turkey.
+Daily trains operate in and out of Halkali Station, connecting Istanbul to other major cities in Eastern Europe such as Bulgaria, Romania, and Hungary to name a few.

 Traveling around Europe by train is one of the best ways to get around at an affordable cost.
 I highly recommend purchasing a Eurail Pass to make the most out of your Europe trip.
-There are many different passes available which give you access to the majority of trains, buses and boats within 31 countries in Europe!
+There are many different passes available that give you access to the majority of trains, buses, and boats within 31 countries in Europe!

 Galata Tower is a standout landmark located in Galata Quarter and it is one of the best places to visit in Istanbul.